datalayer-examples/jupyterlab-extensions-example/README.md

   --checkout 3.0
 ```

 It is composed of a Python package named `jupyterlabextensions` for the server extension and a NPM package named `jupyterlabextensions` for the frontend extension.
-For now, it runs on JupyterLab >= 3.0 <4.0.0.
-An update to the major breaking-API 4.0.0 is planned depending on the version 4 release timeline.
+This repository tracks the latest JupyterLab 4 alpha work and will not work for previous versions.

 ## Documentation